bartificer/programming-by-stealth/docs/pbs24.md

 ### A Quick Introduction to `Moment.js`

-At the moment, the most powerful looking open source JavaScript library for manipulating dates is [Moment.js](http://momentjs.com), and it has an extension specifically for manipulating timezones.
+At the moment, the most powerful looking open source JavaScript library for manipulating dates is [Moment.js](http://momentjs.com).
+It has an extension specifically for manipulating timezones.
 The two JavaScript files needed to use `Moment.js`‘s timezone features are included in the contrib folder within the zip file.

 As we did with URI.js, this is merely a sampler of what Moment.js can do, focusing on the features we need to achieve our goal.
 This is not a tutorial on Moment.js.
 You can find the full documentation at [momentjs.com/docs](http://momentjs.com/docs/).